tinaColemanNextCentury/owf-wiki/Build-Instructions.md

    * Modifying the **[root]/application.properties** file and commenting out the line beginning with ‘ **plugins.[pluginName]** ’.
    * Moving the **[root]/plugins/[pluginName]** directory out of the project.

-> Note: Other references to the plugin may exist in places and this procedure may be insufficient to avoid all possible errors.
+> _Note: Other references to the plugin may exist in places and this procedure may be insufficient to avoid all possible errors._

 * Testing Grails compilation outside of the Ant script can be useful for diagnosing Grails-level configuration issues without executing all other aspects of the build process.
 To do this, run the following from a Command Prompt Window:

         grails compile -DOFFLINE_REPO= c:/path/to/ivy-repo/no-namespace

+* If the following build failure occurs,

-* Build fails with an error akin to the below.
-Resolution: set GROOVY_HOME is set in your environment. c:\Development\GitFlip\owfBuildTest\build.xml:227: The following error occurred while executing this line: c:\Development\GitFlip\owfBuildTest\tools\TestDbConversion\build.xml:23: c:\Development\GitFlip\owfBuildTest\tools\TestDbConversion\${env.GROOVY_HOME}\embeddable not found.
+        c:\Development\GitFlip\owfBuildTest\build.xml:227: The following error occurred while executing this line: c:\Development\GitFlip\owfBuildTest\tools\TestDbConversion\build.xml:23:
+        c:\Development\GitFlip\owfBuildTest\tools\TestDbConversion\${env.GROOVY_HOME}\embeddable not found.

+  ensure that **GROOVY_HOME** is set in your environment.

-## 4 Other Prebuilt artifacts
+## 4 Other Prebuilt Artifacts
 ### 4.1   CAS Server War
 The CAS Server WAR provides a very simple login form interface to CAS, a single sign-on solution provided by jasig.
 Previously built distributions of this artifact are now made available through Nexus.
 As this is considered useful for packaged delivery, but not actually part of OWF's capabilities, build support for this artifact is not currently supported.
 Consult the [CAS](http://www.jasig.org/cas) project within the jasig community for further guidance.